 - Someone who visits the homepage only: Retargeting ads for this group of customers should explain your business and indicate its unique selling points.
 The advertisements are relatively general but the objective should be to create awareness and directed them to the respecting landing page.

 - Prospect who visits the product/service pages: This potential customer is already considering placing an order.
-Therefore, the ads message should be directly related to the product or service that they looked at.
-Such an ad will spur excitement, and you can also go an extra mile and give them a special offer to lure them to revisit the website.
+Therefore, the ad’s message should be directly related to the product or service that they looked at.
+Such an ad will spur excitement, and you can also go the extra mile and give them a special offer to lure them to revisit the website.

 - Prospects that have downloaded your content: These prospects can be re-engaged by providing more resources and case studies.
-Strive to convince them that the products will benefit them or meet their needs amicably.
+Strive to convince them that the products will benefit them or meet their needs.

 Create a Conversion Pixel to Stop Advertising

 Avoid continuing to retarget clients who have already purchased the product.
 The conversion pixel will help you achieve two things: tweak the advertisements/banners displayed to these clients or stop displaying altogether.

 For instance, you can invite a website visitor who has already downloaded your ebook to attend a webinar that further discusses the topic.
 As for the existing clients, show them complementary products that are on offer.

 In a nutshell, it will not only save your money but also avoid annoying customers by bombarding them with unnecessary or irrelevant ads.